 When I moved to Barcelona, I realised I had found my ideal city: wherever you are there is sure to be a well-stocked library no more than a fifteen-minute walk away.

 I first went to my local library to use the free internet.
-They all have computer benches where you can log on to using your library card number and passcode.
+They all have computer benches where you can log in using your library card number.
 You can also take your own laptop and use their wifi.
-Needless to say, they have a wide catalogue of books to borrow from, not just in Spanish and Catalan but also English and French.
-If in doubt, ask the staff.
+Needless to say, they have a wide catalogue of books and films not just in Spanish and Catalan but also English and other languages.
+If in doubt, just ask the staff.
 To get a free library card, just register at the desk with a piece of ID.

 I regularly use two local libraries near me, one in Vila Olímpica where I like to work and enjoy the quiet and the other is in Fort Pienc where I wait for my son to finish his sports class and where I read the English language magazines.
 The library network also organises great cultural events throughout the city; their excellent web page can be viewed in English, so it’s easy to get informed and find the nearest library of course.